 One of the critical threats to your web development is security misconfigurations.
 They expose your network and make it easy for attackers to access your private data.
 You need to check that everything on your website has the correct configurations to prevent security risks effectively.

 Some common misconfigurations include unpatched flaws, unused pages, and unprotected files.
-Attackers use these misconfigurations to gain entry into your system and modify or steal your data.
+Attackers use these misconfigurations to enter your system and modify or steal your data.
 It is also worth noting that entry-level aspects of the website you develop are the most vulnerable.

 How To Prevent It